yulonghu/sg/README.md

 - Use static function method, Replace the PHP array dimension with a decimal point
 - Use global statement, Replace the PHP array dimension with a underline
 - Support for global $variable the option configuration, Default level one lookup
+- Support for read raw data from the POST requests

 ## Install
 ### Supported Version